Amendments to the Corporations Act 2001

-In July 2013 the Australian Government’s amendments to the Corporations Act 2001 came into force as part of the Future of Financial Advice (FoFA) reforms.
-The reforms were designed to bring clarity to the provision of financial advice and fees charged, and to require that financial advisors act in their client's best interests.
+The reforms are designed to bring clarity to the provision of financial advice and fees charged, and to ensure that financial advisors act in their clients' best interests.

 These important changes include:

 - banning financial advisers from accepting commissions if it is likely to influence the advice they give to a client